 Enter =$E3=1 into the formula bar.

 Click Format and the Format Cells dialogue box will appear.
 Under the Fill tab, select your preferred color for the top1 result.

 Step 4: Click OK to leave the Format Cells dialogue box.

 Finally, click OK to apply the new rule.
 The top 1 product will be highlighted with your selected color.

 Step 5: To get the second and the third position, we need to repeat steps 3 and step 4 to highlight the results between 2 and 5.

 You need to apply a small modification regarding the formula.

 Now the top 5 products by sales have been shaded.

-If you are using color ranking, the combination of RANK function and conditional formatting is a quick and effective way to show the top n results.
-Also, this method enables us using dynamic ranking and sorting function.
+If you are using color ranking, combining the RANK function and conditional formatting is a quick and effective way to show the top n results.
+Also, this method enables us to use dynamic ranking and sorting functions.